-VAST Wrappers are used to redirect the media player to another server for either an additional <wrapper> or the VAST <inline> ad.
+VAST Wrappers are used to redirect the media player to another server for either an additional <wrapper> or the VAST InLine> ad.
 In addition to the URI that points to another file, the Wrapper may contain tracking elements that provide tracking for the InLine ad that is served following one or more wrappers.
-A Wrapper may also contain <companion> creative and <icompanion> creative.
-And while <icompanion> creative and <icompanion> creative.
-And while in the Wrapper, they are only used for tracking.
+A Wrapper may also contain <companion> creative and <Icon> creative.
+And while <Linear> and <NonLinear> elements are available in the Wrapper, they are only used for tracking.
 No media files are provided for Linear elements, nor are resource files provided for NonLinear elements.
 Other elements offered for InLine ads may not be offered for Wrappers.